nu11secur1ty/koshinudze/README.md

 # koshinudze
-koshinudze is a Nmap vunerability ports and services scanner
+koshinudze is a Nmap vulnerability ports and services scanner

 - - - Usage